How Managing Up Can Help You Make the Most of a Challenging Work Environment

 I subscribe to the concept of “managing up,” which coincidentally, dovetails nicely with the skills we teach here at iPEC.

-To successfully “manage up,” you set the example instead of waiting for upper management to have an epiphany.
+To successfully “manage up,” try setting the example instead of waiting for upper management to have an epiphany.

 You take the lead by asking questions of management and coworkers, taking the initiative on new projects, and providing solutions instead of objections.